by aqara

 Parameters:

-Get current device status information (for querying real-time status like color, brightness, power state, etc.).
+device_status_queryGets the current status information of devices (used to query real-time status like color, brightness, on/off).

 Parameters: